R2bEEaton/sonic-subterfuge/docs/index.md

 Pursuant to this, the [DEAP Python framework](https://github.com/deap/deap) was used to run the genetic experiment.

 > DEAP is a novel evolutionary computation framework for rapid prototyping and testing of ideas.
 It seeks to make algorithms explicit and data structures transparent.
 It works in perfect harmony with parallelisation mechanism such as multiprocessing and SCOOP.
-The following documentation presents the key concepts and many features to build your own evolutions.

 Individuals were initialized with the STFT of the given audio signal.
 Mutation was defined as adding to an individual some Gaussian noise scaled to some constant.